mhorod/cacophony/DEVELOPMENT.md

 ### Variable Analysis / Name Resolution

 New logic to determine all source variables and their usage is needed.
-FunctionHandler should receive analyzed `SourceVariable` corresponding to every subfield, and not the `Definition` like now.
+FunctionHandler should receive analyzed `Variable` corresponding to every subfield, and not the `Definition` like now.

-In particular, the previous example should introduce 5 instances of `SourceVariable` and (after analysis) pipe them to the FunctionHandler.
+In particular, the previous example should introduce 5 instances of `Variable` and (after analysis) pipe them to the FunctionHandler.

 ### Function Handler

-The constructor of Function Handler should receive instances of `SourceVariable` and allocate them (on the stack or in the virtual registers) based on information received from Analysis.
+The constructor of Function Handler should receive instances of `Variable` and allocate them (on the stack or in the virtual registers) based on information received from Analysis.

 The declaration of `generateVariableAccess()` is changed to